Flip From Frazzled to Nurtured in No Time: Self Care Ideas

 The truth is, self care can be anything (small or big) you do to give you and your body and or mind attention.
 I want you to take 10 minutes a day, every day this week, to spend on yourself.
 In fact, I insist.

-Here are 5 self-care flips that will take only 10 minutes out of your crazy schedule, but will still benefit your mind and body.
+Here are 5 self-care ideas that will take only 10 minutes out of your crazy schedule, but will still benefit your mind and body.
 Flip to it, girl.

 Do you know that we tend to carry stress in our spines?
 This is especially true for those of us who spend long hours hunched over the computer, working on our feet, or picking up after the kids.
 Like many things in our busy lives, our posture and body take the backseat.